CHAOS-Community/CHAOS-API-Documentation/source/API.rst

        :auth logged_in:
        :auth system_manage_permission:
        :param name: a new name for the new schema
-       :param xml: the XML for the new schema
+       :param schemaXml: the XML for the new schema
        :param metadataSchemaGUID: the GUID for new schema
        :type metadataSchemaGUID: optional
        :rtype: The GUID of the created MetadataSchema